Compliance Monitoring Scheme Intersessional Working Group 2020 - 2023

 - the development of guidance on the participation of observers in the CMS process as outlined in CMM 2019-06.

-The task of the CMS IWG will be to progress each of these four elements in the remainder of 2021 and 2022.
+The task of the CMS IWG was initially to progress each of these four elements in 2021 and 2022.
+The Commission at WCPFC18 extended the work of the CMS IWG to 2022/23.

 |Symbol||Title||Files||Date of Issue|